-Three ways to improve continuous loss-in-weight feeding accuracy
+Three ways to improve continuous lossin-weight feeding accuracy

+Sharon Nowak

-Sharon Nowak Coperion K-Tron
+Coperion K-Tron

 The weight accuracy of individual recipe ingredients for a continuous blending, granulation, or extrusion process has a direct effect on product quality and bottom-line savings.
-This article explains how to optimize continuous loss-in-weight feeder accuracy by separating plant vibration noise from true weight loss, controlling motor speeds during feeder refill, and compensating for process pressure fluctuations.
+This article explains how to optimize that feeding accuracy.